kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 - Java **Heap space is used by java runtime to allocate memory to Objects and JRE classes**.
 Whenever we create an object, it’s always created in the Heap space.
 - **Garbage Collection runs on the heap memory to free the memory** used by objects that don’t have any reference.
 Any object created in the heap space has global access and can be referenced from anywhere of the application.
 #### GC
+- Garbage collection is the process of looking at heap memory, identifying which objects are in use and which are not, and deleting the unused objects.
+- An in-use object, or a referenced object, means that some part of your program still maintains a pointer to that object.
+An unused object, or unreferenced object, is no longer referenced by any part of your program.
+So the memory used by an unreferenced object can be reclaimed.
+- The biggest advantage of garbage collection is that it removes the burden of manual memory allocation/deallocation from us so that we can focus on solving the problem at hand.
+##### When Does an Object Become Eligible for Garbage Collection?
+- An object becomes eligible for Garbage collection or GC if it is not reachable from any live threads or by any static references.

+The most straightforward case of an object becoming eligible for garbage collection is if all its references are null.
 ####  Java Stack Memory
 - Java **Stack memory is used for the execution of a thread**.
 They contain method-specific values that are short-lived and references to other objects in the heap that is getting referred from the method.
 - Stack memory is always referenced in LIFO (Last-In-First-Out) order.
 Whenever a method is invoked, a new block is created in the stack memory for the method to hold local primitive values and reference to other objects in the method.